Marko Arnautović: Permanent move to Inter

-Arnautovic made a permanent move to Inter in the 2024–25 season.During the 2024–25 season, Marko Arnautović featured primarily as a backup striker for Inter Milan, making 18 Serie A appearances and scoring 4 goals with 2 assists in 542 minutes of play.
+Arnautovic made a permanent move to Inter in the 2024–25 season.
+During the 2024–25 season, Marko Arnautović featured primarily as a backup striker for Inter Milan, making 18 Serie A appearances and scoring 4 goals with 2 assists in 542 minutes of play.
 Across all competitions, he contributed 9 goals and 1 assist in 896 minutes, averaging a goal contribution every 76 minutes.
 Despite limited starts behind Lautaro Martínez and Marcus Thuram, Arnautović delivered decisive performances, including a goal and an assist in a league win over Cagliari and a volleyed strike in the Coppa Italia quarter-final against Lazio.
 While occasionally criticized for missed chances, such as in the UEFA Champions League match against Monaco, his physical presence, experience, and efficiency off the bench were praised by Italian media and former players like Alessandro Altobelli, solidifying his role as a reliable impact player throughout the season.

 Red Star Belgrade

 In July 2025, Arnautović signed a two-year contract with Red Star Belgrade.
 Arnautovic revealed in the press conference which unveiled his signing that the transfer fulfilled a promise to his Bologna manager and friend, Siniša Mihajlović.
-Mihajlović won the 1991 European Cup Final and Intercontinental Cup while at Red Star, and had sadly died of leukaemia in 2022.
+Mihajlović won the 1991 European Cup Final and Intercontinental Cup while at Red Star, and died of leukaemia in 2022.